How Variable Speed Pool Pumps Work - Complete Guide

 Inadequate Programming: Simply installing a variable speed pump without proper programming won't deliver maximum savings.
 Take time to calculate your pool's circulation needs and program appropriate schedules.

 Ignoring Filter Pressure: Monitor filter pressure when operating at different speeds.
-Very low speeds may not provide adequate filtration pressure, while high speeds can damage filter media.
+Very low speeds may not provide adequate flow for effective filtration and turnover, while sustained high speeds can stress filter media.

 Need More Help?